-Typology Description Required area Page 48 Green/Blue Roofs Where it is structurally possible, replacing conventional roof coverings on sheds or building roofs will not only provide temporary water capture; slowing down how quickly rainwater reaches sewers, it also provides habitats to encourage biodiversity and is aesthetically pleasing.
-Green roofs also reduce energy costs throughout the year providing insulation in the winter and cooling in the summer.
-Building integrated Green Walls Also known as living walls, can either be retrofitted onto existing façades, or for new builds actually form part of the external structure.
-The wall structure usually provides a substrate with an integrated irrigation system.
-Green walls often have high water demand, so for efficiency are often connected to rain water collection tanks.
-Some interlinked systems can use gravity fed irrigation.
-For longevity it is crucial that the plant species selection takes into consideration the location of the wall, but can be used in numerous situation both externally and internally.
-Building integrated Rainwater Harvesting Water storage tanks such as water butts can be connected to downpipes to collect roof runoff during storm events which can then be used for non-potable purposes such as watering gardens or cleaning cars at a later time.
-Water costs are reduced through water savings made.
-Water storage (underground or above ground).
+Typology Description Required area Green/Blue Roofs Where it is structurally possible, replacing conventional roof coverings on sheds or building roofs will not only provide temporary water capture; slowing down how quickly rainwater reaches sewers, it also provides habitats to encourage biodiversity and is aesthetically pleasing.
+Green roofs also reduce energy costs throughout the year providing insulation in the winter and cooling in the summer. wn how biodiversity Building integrated Green Walls new builds actually form part provides a substrate with an i high water demand, so for eff tanks.
+Some interlinked syste crucial that the plant species In either be retrofitted onto existing façades to f the external structure.
+The wall structure integrated irrigation system.
+Green walls often connected to rain water comes can use gravity fed irrigation.
+For longey selection takes into consideration the locaterous situation both externally and internally en have Solution Building integrated ity it is ion of the Rainwater Harvesting roof runoff during storm ever vater butts can be connected to downpipes nts which can then be used for non-potable cleaning cars at a later time.
+Water costs are purposes